rohanvenkatesha/Retrieval-Augmented-Generation-RAG-Chatbot/code_explanation.md

 - **Text Handling**: Text from PDFs is extracted, split into chunks, and stored in a vector database using FAISS for similarity-based search.
 - **Image Handling**: Images are processed and analyzed using a generative AI model to extract relevant text.
 - **Question Answering**: User queries are handled by a conversational AI model that utilizes context and memory to generate accurate responses.

-This code allows the chatbot to handle both text and image inputs, providing detailed responses based on the content of the files.
-Let me know if you need more specific explanations or have further questions!